vipulnaik/diet-exercise-health/notes/2020-03-coronavirus-activity-tracker.md

   curry tofu to go.
 I waited in the restaurant (server wasn't near me while I waited) and got the food arond 2:05 PM.
 The server was the same one whom I saw on Wednesday March 25.
 There were also other patrons who picked up orders but I did not get close to them.
+The walk to the restarant is around five minutes each way, so I was outside the home from arouund 1:50 PM to 2:10 PM.

+* Around 6:14 PM: I bought some food from Trader Joe's.
+The cashier was a young black female whom I haven't seen before.
+I arrived and started waiting in line at 5:50 PM, got into the store around 6:10 PM, and left the store around 6:15 PM.
+I was outside the home from around 5:30 PM to around 6:35 PM.
+While waiting in line, the person in front of me was a young male wearing a black jacket; the person behind me was an old man with a mustache and an umbrella.